wangziqi2013/wangziqi2013.github.io/_posts/2021-10-14-arch-implications.markdown

 memory consumption, or terminated (the paper did not mention in what situations these decisions are made).
 This is to reduce cold starts, as future requests that use the same-type container can immediately be fulfilled by the warm container, rather than starting a new one.
+Each worker node has a local queue that buffers requests dispatched to the node, which is serviced collectively by all container instances running on the node.